Pan-Slavic language: History

 The history of zonal Slavic languages is closely connected with Pan-Slavism, an ideology that endeavors cultural and political unification of all Slavs, based on the conception that all Slavic people are part of a single Slavic nation.
 Along with this belief came also the need for an umbrella Slavic language.
-The strongest candidate for that position among modern languages is Russian, the language of the largest (and, during most of the 19th century, the only) Slavic state, and mother tongue of more than half of Slavs.
+The strongest candidate for that position among modern languages is Russian, the language of the largest Slavic state.
 This option enjoys most of its popularity in Russia itself, but has also been favoured by Pan-Slavists abroad, for example the Slovak Ľudovít Štúr.
 Others have proposed that Old Church Slavonic would be a better and more neutral solution.
 In previous centuries, Old Church Slavonic had served as an administrative language across a large part of the Slavic world, and it is still used on a large scale in Eastern Orthodox liturgy, where it plays a role similar to Latin in the West.
 Old Church Slavonic has the additional advantage of being similar to the common ancestor of the Slavic languages, Proto-Slavic.
 However, it has several practical disadvantages as well: its grammar is complex, and its vocabulary is characterized by many words that have been lost from the modern languages, as well as an absence of words for modern concepts.
 Hence, early pan-Slavic language projects aimed at modernizing Old Church Slavonic and adapting it to the needs of everyday communication.